 This document defines the security controls and practices to support the issuance of STI certificates for the SHAKEN ecosystem.
-This document was developed for Certification Authorities that desire to be either a trusted STI-CA or STI-SCA for the issuance of STI certificates for SHAKEN.
+This document was developed for CAs that desire to be a trusted STI-CA for the issuance of STI certificates for SHAKEN.
 This document is based on the outline in ATIS-1000084 and is consistent with the Internet Engineering Task Force (IETF) Public Key Infrastructure X.509 (IETF PKIX) Certificate Policy and Certification Practices Framework.